MohamadSalamaMouse/STRINGIFY/README.md

 ### Implemented Features
 - Read & Write Data from and to Files directly
-- Position punctuation marks & correct capitalization
+- make the first character of every line cap & make the rest of the line small
 - Remove extra white spaces & add spaces if it's required
 - Remove successive duplicate words & incorrect symbols from the string